KTH/devops-course/contributions/presentation/week4/whed-jsundma/README.md

 ## Title

-Data Set Anomaly Detection using the k-NN Algorithm
+Data Validation with TensorFlow and k-NN

 ## Names and KTH ID